moadams847/ITS-app-password-generator/README.md

 # ITS Password Generator API

-This project is a web API that generates passwords in a random fashion.
+This is a web API for generating random characters.

 ## Motivation